My perspective - Bridging the digital divide

 Neepawa Banner & Press

-Read more: Right in the centre - Christmas is a good time to call out to God
+Read more: Right in the centre - Learning from the past, looking to the future

-Right in the centre - On a number of points
+Right in the centre - Passive tourism one key to a town’s viability

 By Ken Waddell